grumbach/ant_upload/README.md

 cargo run --release
 ```

+## For those diving into the code

+- The `src/server.rs` file contains the main logic for all autonomi network interaction
+- The `src/main.rs` 90% AI vibe-coded front-end for the app

 ## Coming soon

+- Use the public Autonomi API release instead of the bleeding edge client-light-networking branch
 - Proper binary releases
 - Download files from the Autonomi Network
 - A repository of all shared files